dieterich-lab/m6A_psi_interaction/README.md

 dorado aligner ${index} ${in_bam} --mm2-opts "-x splice --junc-bed ${junc} -k 14 --secondary=no" > ${out_bam}
 ```
-According to ONT's documentation, the alignment can be done simultaneously with basecalling.
+According to dorado's documentation, the alignment can be done simultaneously with basecalling.
 However, I have not tested it myself.

 ## modkit v0.4.2
 To generate site-level modification levels from mapped modbam files: